-At first glance, gathering and organizing your gardening supplies and seeds at the season’s end may seem tedious.
+At first glance, gathering and organising your gardening supplies and seeds at the season’s end may seem tedious.
 But trust me, taking the time to do so will save you a headache later on.
 In fact, it can even save you money.

 Make sure to identify any open packets or excess seeds that can be shared with friends or community groups.
-And don’t forget about organizing tools and equipment – giving them a good cleaning before storage can add longevity to their use in the future.
+And don’t forget about organising tools and equipment – giving them a good cleaning before storage can add longevity to their use in the future.